 There were many reports of encounter killings in Maharashtra, Tamil Nadu, and West Bengal.

 Recently, two states notorious for extrajudicial killings are Manipur and Uttar Pradesh.

-The only two circumstances in which such killing would not constitute an offence are
+The only two circumstances in which such killing would not constitute an offense are

-- if death is caused in the exercise of the right of private defence.
+- if death is caused in the exercise of the right of private defense.

-- if it is necessary to arrest the person accused of an offence punishable with death or imprisonment for life – under Section 46 of the CrPC, which authorises the police to use force, extending up to the causing of death, as may be.
+- if it is necessary to arrest the person accused of an offense punishable with death or imprisonment for life – under Section 46 of the CrPC, which authorizes the police to use force, extending up to the causing of death, as may be.

 The apex court, when dealing with a PIL on alleged 1528 extra-judicial killings in Manipur from 2000 to 2012 by Armed Forces said: